MarekConto/webscraper-car_brand_from_license_plate/README.md

 # HACKATHON car brand web scraper

-A sneak peak into our HACKATHON app backend script I wrote, since it may help someone in the future Scrapes slovak car data from a website using a license plate number, since slovak gov doesn't provide an API for this :)
+A sneak peak into our HACKATHON app backend script I wrote, since it may help someone in the future <br />
+Scrapes slovak car data from a website using a license plate number, since slovak gov doesn't provide an API for this :)